The rubber hits the road this month as co-development starts on our work programme for the next five years.

-We have already started laying the groundwork for this next exciting phase that begins on 1 July 2019.
-Building on the great progress made over the past five years, we have a new strategy that sharpens our focus on three aspirational goals, or impact areas.
+Building on the great progress made over the past five years, our new strategy sharpens the focus on three aspirational goals, or impact areas.

 By working toward these Impacts – whakamana, tiaki, whakahou (empower, protect, restore) – our Challenge Parties and many other participants will: